History of MCBA

 Over the past half century, the Young Lawyers Section has grown into a major force in the MCBA.
 The Macomb YLS offers seminars and networking opportunities for its members, and sponsors public service activities addressed to the needs of women, minorities and seniors.
 Its contributions have included the construction of basketball backboards in the juvenile home and relief efforts for disasters such as the Tsunami and Hurricane Katrina.
 The YLS Board of Directors has been recognized by the MCBA Board of Directors with the Special Service Award for its public service.

-Robert MacKenzie was a vanguard of progressive reform and increased professionalism.
-MacKenzie resurrected the Young Lawyers Section after a period of inactivity, spearheaded the continuing legal educational movement and encouraged more community-oriented bar services.
+Robert McKenzie was a vanguard of progressive reform and increased professionalism.
+McKenzie resurrected the Young Lawyers Section after a period of inactivity, spearheaded the continuing legal educational movement and encouraged more community-oriented bar services.
 MacKenzie succeeded his law partner, prominent criminal defense attorney James Daner (and Macomb County Circuit Judge from 1979-1985) on the State Bar Board of Commissioners, where he represented the county with distinction.
 He was instrumental in the formal recognition of legal assistants in the State of Michigan.
-After MacKenzie turned 36, the Young Lawyers Section again became inactive, but was revived in the early ’70’s.
+After McKenzie turned 36, the Young Lawyers Section again became inactive, but was revived in the early ’70’s.
 Under the leadership of Gary Anthony, the Section initiated "free legal conferences” on Law Day for several years, which evolved over time into the MCBA Lawyer Referral Service.

 After two failed millage elections, the County Board of Commissioners authorized construction of a new County Courthouse in 1967, financed at the cost of approximately $8 million through the County Building Authority.
 The new building was dedicated in 1969 and opened in 1970.